Dilant/B2METutorial/src/en/start/road-generator.md

 ::: warning

-This section includes critical strategies that contributes to a productive workflow for quality map making.
+This chapter includes critical strategies that contributes to a productive workflow for quality map making.
 It is recommended to try the techniques out as you read.
-DO NOT SKIP THIS SECTION!
+DO NOT SKIP THIS CHAPTER!

 :::